anubhutivyas/RL/docs/get-started/quickstart.md

 - Trains a 0.5B parameter Qwen model
 - Uses the UltraChat dataset
 - Runs for 1 epoch
-- Logs to Weights & Biases
+- Logs to Weights and Biases

 ### Step 2: Monitor Training